HzaCode/DP2_BeginnersGuide/docs/source/Select Attachments.md

 ```

-### Jextor Configuration and Extraction Results
+### Jexter Configuration and Extraction Results
- Below are three different Jextor configurations and their corresponding extraction results.
+ Below are three different Jexter configurations and their corresponding extraction results.

 #### Basic Extraction Configuration
 This configuration will extract all content within `<dl class="pro_detail_op">`.